beatty/applepay_crypto_demo/README.md

  - If you do it yourself, you should never use this code in production!
 Merchant EC private keys should be generated and remain permanently in an HSM.
  - Didn't implement Apple signature validation yet.

-This program turns turns this:
+This program turns the 'data' element from this JSON (which comes from the PassKit API):

 ```
 {